-For the purposes of this Article, "contracting out", shall mean the procurement of services by the MOA or any department/agency or work unit within the MOA, from sources other than municipal employees.
-"Managed competition" shall mean a government procurement process designed to identify the most cost effective methods to deliver services whereby public employees compete with private businesses to deliver a service.
+For the purposes of this Article, contracting out, shall mean the procurement of services by the MOA or any department/agency or work unit within the MOA, from sources other than municipal employees.

 The Association recognizes that the Municipality has statutory and charter rights and obligations in contracting for matters relating to municipal operations.
 The right to contract or subcontract is vested with the Municipality.
 The right to contract or subcontract shall not be used for the purpose or intention of undermining the Association, nor to discriminate against any of its members.